halohalospecial/atom-elmjutsu/README.md

 ![autocomplete](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/autocomplete.gif?raw=true)

 #### <a name="global-autocomplete"></a>Global Autocomplete
 * Check `Enable Global Autocomplete` if you want to include unimported project symbols.
-This will also allow :zap:`Auto import` completion (which works like [Add Import](#elmjutsu-add-import)).
-Take note that you may encounter some lag if you have a very large project.
+  * This will also allow :zap:`Auto import` completion (which works like [Add Import](#elmjutsu-add-import)).
+  * Take note that you may encounter some lag if you have a large project.

 ![auto-import](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/auto-import.gif?raw=true)